Oz & Kiwi Travel Pass

 New Zealand: UK citizens don’t need a visa for New Zealand and can stay in the country for up to six months.
 If you are planning on working at all during your time in New Zealand, you will need to apply for a Working Holiday Visa (available to 18-30 year olds) and can do this by visiting the New Zealand Immigration website.

-From 1st October 2019, visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
+Visitors who are transitting through or entering New Zealand as tourists will need to hold an Electronic Travel Authority (ETA) before travelling to New Zealand.
 Tourists will also need to pay an International Visitor Conservation and Tourism Levy (IVL) alongside the ETA.
 People entering New Zealand on a working holiday visa do not require an ETA.

 Fraser Island Add-On: In order to drive a 4x4 on Fraser Island you must be aged 21 or over and have a full, clean, manual driving license.
 Otherwise, you can see the island from the passenger seat!